 Procedure for applying Protected Area Permit (PAP)

 Foreign nationals can apply for PAP through the Indian Missions in their respective countries simultaneously while applying entry visa for their visit to India.
-Foreign nationals can also apply for PAP directly from the Rehabilitation Section, Ministry of Home Affairs, NDCC Building II, Jai Singh Road, Opposite Jantar Mantar, New Delhi 110 001.
-Alternatively, the foreign nationals can route their application for Protected Area Permit through this Bureau.
+Foreign nationals can also route their application for Protected Area Permit through this Bureau.

 Documents required for applying Protected Area Permit:

-- 3 copies of Filled-in Application Form, which is downloadable in your preferred format.
-(Click here pdf or word)
+- 2 copies of Filled-in Application Form, which is downloadable in pdf format.
+(Click here for pdf )

-- 2 Copies of the applicant’s passport with Indian visa details (if visa is already in place in the passport)
+- 2 Copies of the applicant’s passport along with the Indian visa details, if already acquired.